petealbertson/comfortable-media-surfer/helper_text_spec.md

 - Validate that the truncation is applied correctly and that the UI displays the ellipsis where appropriate.

 ## Summary
 This specification outlines the implementation of a helper text feature that provides inline guidance to content managers in the CMS.
-The approach includes an inline declaration format, server-side truncation logic, dedicated styling using Bootstrap, and comprehensive error handling and testing strategies.
+The approach includes an inline declaration format, parser truncation logic, dedicated styling using Bootstrap, and comprehensive error handling and testing strategies.
 This document should serve as a clear blueprint for developers to begin implementing and integrating this feature into the CMS.